Research Training Fellowships 2027 Call For Proposals

 - Is it close to clinical application?

-- The likelihood of scientific and/or medical advances in the short and long term relevant to relieving disease/disability burden and/or improving quality of life of children.
+- The likelihood of scientific and/or medical advances in the short and long term relevant to relieving disease/disability burden and/or improving quality of life of children and fit to co-funder remit where applicable.

 The scientific merits of the project: